Bonitasoft-Community/widget_datetime/README.md

 # widget_datetime

+A big thanks to Learning Health to produce this widget.
+This widget manage the Date (and do that correctly over all the time zone : the July 24 will be July 24 over all time zone, and you will have July 24 in your database) and manage the date and the time.
+Two methods exist for the time point of view : the ABSOLUTE and the TIMEZONE.

 This widget can manage 3 different behavior
 --------------------------------------------
-* Date Day : only the date can be selected by the user.
+* DAY: Only the date can be selected by the user.
 The date widget return the date as July 24 2016 00:00:00 and this time is saved in the database.
-* Date Time Absolute : user want to give an absolute time, like Oct 19 / 10:30 am.
+* ABSOLUTE : user want to give an absolute time, like Oct 19 / 10:30 am.
 This time will be the same over all time zone : if you give this time at San Francisco, open the task at New York or a Grenoble : you will see this time 19/10/2016 10:30.
 In the database, this is the time saved.
-* Date Time Zone : user want to give a time, and when you access it, it should be translated in your time zone.
+* TIMEZONE : user want to give a time, and when you access it, it should be translated in your time zone.
 Example, I select July 8 2016 10:00 am in San Franciso, a guy in New York will see then July 8 2016 1:00 pm.
 A guy in Paris will see July 8 2016 07:00 pm

 This properties is set in the widget definition : DAY, ABSOLUTE, TIMEZONE.